• Kamchatka

 Sounds exciting?
 It truly is!
 We love the place and would be happy to share it with you.
 Should you have any questions, please check out our FAQ section below.
 Alternatively, don’t hesitate to send us your inquiry using the contact form or WhatsApp.

-We require financial commitment from the participants in a form of 20% deposit paid via SEPA bank transfer or Paypal.
-The remaining amount is paid in cash or wire transfer upon arrival.
+We require financial commitment from the participants in a form of 20% deposit paid via SEPA bank transfer or Paypal/card.
+The remaining balance is paid in cash or wire transfer upon arrival.

 Cancellation policy